metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

 In YAML, indentation is important.
 Each indentation is **two spaces**!!!

 In this example ``dotcloud.yml`` we define an application with two
-services: a Ruby service named *servicename1* and a NodeJS service named *servicename2*.
+services: a Ruby service named *servicename1* and a Python service named *servicename2*.

 In line 1, we create a service named *servicename1*.
 Any indented line